andrew/ultimate-awesome/README.md

 - [awesome-assemblyscript](https://github.com/JairusSW/awesome-assemblyscript) - Curated listing for AssemblyScript packages, libraries, and tools. 🚀.
 - [awesome-d3](https://github.com/pilotbe2man/awesome-d3) - A list of D3 libraries, plugins and utilities
 - [awesome-wechat-app](https://github.com/FivestarsMobi/awesome-wechat-app) - 微信小程序开发资源汇总 💯.
-- [awesome-focusnetworks](https://github.com/FocusLabs/awesome-focusnetworks) - List of awesome tools, scripts and anything to use in Focusnetworks.
 - [awesome-front-end](https://github.com/FrendEr/awesome-front-end) - 优秀前端资源收集.
-- [fucking-awesome-react-hooks](https://github.com/Correia-jpv/fucking-awesome-react-hooks) - Awesome React Hooks.
-With repository stars⭐ and forks🍴.
 - [awesome-vue](https://github.com/iampaul83/awesome-vue) - Awesome-vue with stars.
 - [awesome-nodejs](https://github.com/MengFangui/awesome-nodejs) - Node常用库.
-- [awesome-react-components](https://github.com/mohamed-yamani/awesome-react-components) - This is a list of AWESOME components.
-Nope, it's NOT a comprehensive list of every React component under the sun.
-So, what does "awesome" mean?
-Well:  It solves a real problem It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
-(And it's not super popular and well-known. no point in listing those.)
-It has recent code commits!.
 - [awesome-fe](https://github.com/Roderick-cc/awesome-fe) - 收集平时关注的前端库与资源.
 - [awesome](https://github.com/sammffl/awesome) - 整理一下star的内容，以及遇到的一些坑的处理方法.
 - [awesome-javascript](https://github.com/thoqbk/awesome-javascript) - A collection of awesome browser-side JavaScript libraries, resources and shiny things.
 Crawl and sort daily by AwesomelsBot.